bytex-solutions/snamp/docs/gateways/ssh-gateway.md

 publicKeyFile | Filename | No | Path to the public key used by client| `client.ssh` publicKeyFileFormat | Filename | No | Type of the public key used by client | `pkcs8`

 Note that parameters related to thread pool is omitted.
-See **SNAMP Configuration Guide** page for more information about thread pool configuration.
+See **User's Guide** page for more information about thread pool configuration.
 Other parameters will be ignored.

 SSH Gateway supports the following authentication techniques: